moq-wg/moq-transport/draft-ietf-moq-transport.md

 or MAY use them to update the cache.
 Implementations that update the cache need to protect against cache poisoning.

-Caching can also reduce the number of upstream FETCH requests.
+Caching can reduce the number of upstream FETCH requests.

-Objects MUST NOT be sent for unsuccessful subscriptions, and if a subscriber receives a SUBSCRIBE_ERROR after receiving objects, it MUST close the session with a 'Protocol Violation'.

 A relay MUST NOT reorder or drop objects received on a multi-object stream when forwarding to subscribers, unless it has application specific information.

-Relays MAY aggregate authorized subscriptions for a given track when multiple subscribers request the same track.
+Relays SHOULD aggregate authorized subscriptions for a given track when multiple subscribers request the same track, using SUBSCRIBE_UPDATE when new subscriptions change the aggregate properties.
 Subscription aggregation allows relays to make only a single upstream subscription for the track.
 The published content received from the upstream subscription request is cached and shared among the pending subscribers.